Menu:

 Microsoft MVP Logo

-You start PowerPoint and get a message that reads:
+You start PowerPoint and see a message like this:

 double-clicking the PPA file won't work.